dvishal485/flipkart-scraper-api/index.md

   - Product API

     The Product API was found to be completely error free during the testing, so hopefully it will remain the same in future.
 I have ensured that you get maximum of Flipkart's data which may not be present in other alternatives.
-Especially without any anutorisation.
+Especially without any authorisation.
 If you still encounter anything unexpected, [raise an issue](https://github.com/dvishal485/flipkart-scraper-api/issues)

-## Why not open-sourced ?
-It took some efforts and a ton of dirty code work to build this API, and as far as I have seen no API have been build for Flipkart which can give `search` functionality **without any authorisation** .
-The project won't be made open-sourced atleast before its completion ( [Check out ToDo at end of page](https://github.com/dvishal485/flipkart-scraper-api/blob/main/index.md#Todo) )

 # Error Handling
   In case of any error you will receive an error message in the following format :